Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 - CFS configurations for CN and UAN **addressing and routing.**
 - UAI to support changes to **addressing and routing.**
 - MetalLB to create new API endpoints and peer with edge router.
-- Arista switch pair to create new or add to existing virtual routing instance for path and access control.
+- Arista switch pair to create a new BGP routing instance, and add or modify existing virtual routing instance for path and access control.
 - HSN required for transport of application traffic, so new procedures need to be developed for troubleshooting and support.

 #### 2.4.2 When addressing occurs